Vonshad/Offensive_Sec/EN_writeups/linux/Beep_HTB.md

 ![DirBuster results](https://i.imgur.com/eSBGxAy.png)

 Two results seem to be the most interesting: **/configs/** and **/admin/**.
-While I enumerated all of the folders, none of them will prove useful in the actual exploitation part.
-Still, I wanted to leave this part in as I believe it is a default section that needs to be left in.
+While I enumerated all of the directories, none of them will prove useful in the actual exploitation part.
+Still, I wanted to leave this part in the write-up as I believe it is a default section that needs to be left in.

 #### Finding an exploit for the Elastix software